Deviled Eggs with Candied Bacon

 - Mayonnaise: Mayo serves as the creamy base for the deviled egg filling.

-- Yellow Mustard: help to give the deviled eggs it’s rich color and acidity.
+- Yellow Mustard: helps to give the deviled eggs their rich color and acidity.

 - Dill Relish: Dill relish adds a tangy taste and a delightful crunch.